ay-ay-vasilev/SDL2Game/README.md

 - Default behavior for enemies.

 Maintenance:
+- Add an offset logic for hitbox rects (similar to weapon rects)
 - Fix the projectile memory leak
     - Rework the ECS from the ground up (keep the same interface)
 - Refactor the KeyboardManager